 - Chocolate Time

-- Melt your chocolate until it's silky smooth then dip each frozen ball giving it a perfect chocolate coat.
-Let the excess drip off then place them back on the parchment.
+- Melt your chocolate until it's smooth, then dunk each frozen ball to cover it completely.
+Let extra chocolate drip off before placing them back on the paper.

-While these truffles shine during the holidays that fresh mint flavor makes them perfect all year round.
-I always keep a batch in my freezer for unexpected company or when I need a little chocolate mint fix.
-They're my go-to when I want to make something that looks impressive but takes hardly any effort.
+Though these truffles work great for holiday parties, that cool mint taste makes them perfect anytime.
+I always keep some in my freezer for surprise visitors or when I need a quick chocolate mint snack.
+They're my top choice when I want something that looks fancy but doesn't take much work.

 Frequently Asked Questions